Preparing your visit

 Charging your electric car

 Are you coming by electric car?
-The map below, powered by the Open Charge Map database (community open data), lists the recharging points around the Maison du Marais and the Pays de Saint-Omer.
+The map below, powered by the Open Charge Map database (community open data), lists the recharging points around La Maison du Marais and the Pays de Saint-Omer.
 Click on a point to find out the wattage, type of socket and operator.

 Source : openchargemap.org - open database under Creative Commons licence (CC BY-SA 4.0).
 The information is contributory; check availability with the operator before setting off